What You Need To Know About The Latest Big News In The Mueller Russia Investigation

 - It undercuts Trump's sometime denials in 2016 and since that he had, as he often put it, "nothing to do" with Russia.
 In fact he was pursuing a major deal that he suggested on Thursday he might have kept pursuing through the year and might have tried to conclude if he hadn't been elected.

 - It means Trump world already had a channel open with Moscow at the same time the Russian government was trying to bore one into Trump's campaign.
-Meanwhile it was waging a campaign of "active measures" against the U.S. and the West aimed at corroding faith in democracy and, ultimately, helping Trump become president.
+Meanwhile, it was waging a campaign of "active measures" against the U.S. and the West aimed at corroding faith in democracy and, ultimately, helping Trump become president.

-- It could deepen the public understanding about the Trump family's relationship with the Moscow real estate mogul Aras Agalarov, who's another important player in this saga.
+- It could deepen the public understanding about the Trump family's relationship with the Moscow real estate mogul Aras Agalarov, another important player in this saga.

-If the Trumps' negotiations with people in Moscow involved the Agalarovs, as one of their representatives suggested might be the case to the Senate Judiciary Committee, it gives another reason why Trump's son, Donald Trump Jr., might have agreed to the much-discussed meeting with a Russian delegation that took place in June 2016.
+If the Trumps' negotiations with people in Moscow involved the Agalarovs, as one of their representatives suggested might be the case to the Senate Judiciary Committee, it gives another reason why Trump's son Donald Trump Jr. might have agreed to the much discussed meeting with a Russian delegation that took place in June 2016.
 And because Cohen has told prosecutors that he briefed Trump about the Moscow deal, it raises new questions about whether Trump might also have been briefed about the meeting Trump Jr. hosted in New York City at Trump Tower.

 Trump said Cohen is lying.
 Trump also reportedly told the office of special counsel Robert Mueller this week in written answers that he didn't know about the Trump Tower meeting in New York beforehand.